One-Eyed Jacks Blu-ray Movie

 Surrounded

 The handsome bandit Rio (Marlon Brandon) and his best pal Dad Longworth (Karl Malden, On the Waterfront) rob a bank somewhere in the heart of Mexico and then run away with two sacks of gold.
-Not too long after that, they are surrounded by the Federales on the top of a windy hill with only one of their horses still breathing.
-Dad wins a draw to bring back fresh mounts from a nearby village while Rio covers for him, but once he sneaks out he decides to dump his partner and pocket all of the gold.
+Not too long after that, they are surrounded by the Federales on the top of a windy hill, with only one of their horses still breathing.
+Dad wins a draw to bring back fresh mounts from a nearby village while Rio covers for him, but once he sneaks out, he decides to dump his partner and pocket all of the gold.
 Meanwhile, the Federales storm the hill and arrest Rio.

 Five years later, Rio escapes from prison and goes looking for Dad.
 In a rundown bar in Mexico, Rio learns from bank robber Bob Amory (Ben Johnson, The Wild Bunch) that Dad has been living the good life as a sheriff in Monterey.
 Rio then lets Bob convince him to ride with his posse to Monterey and take down Dad while his men empty the local bank’s new safe.
-It all goes according to Bob’s plan until Rio meets his old partner and after he invites him to have dinner with his family falls madly in love with his beautiful daughter Louisa (Pina Pellicer).
-When later on Dad discovers that Louisa is carrying Rio’s baby, all hell breaks loose.
+It all goes according to Bob’s plan until Rio meets his old partner, and after he invites him to have dinner with his family falls madly in love with his beautiful daughter Louisa (Pina Pellicer).
+When later Dad discovers that Louisa is carrying Rio’s baby, all hell breaks loose.

 One-Eyed Jacks, the one and only film Brando directed in the early 1960s, is a very unusual western whose elegance reminds of the work of the great director Douglas Sirk.
-The bulk of it feels like a giant constantly evolving live portrait of the glorious West envisioned by a true artist with a frequently overwhelming passion for natural beauty.
+The bulk of it feels like a giant, constantly evolving live portrait of the glorious West envisioned by a true artist with a frequently overwhelming passion for natural beauty.

 The film is loosely based on Charles Neider’s popular novel The Authentic Death of Hendry Jones about Billy the Kid and his relationship with Pat Garrett, but Brando actually shifts the focus of attention to the painful transformation of his character and his love for the daughter of his former partner.
 As such, it is easier to profile as a character-driven period drama than a flashy western about two fearless rivals.

 The current version of the film, which runs at approximately 141 minutes, isn’t Brando’s original edit (which according to various reputable sources was well over five hours long).
-It was finalized by Paramount, and even though it turned out to be quite successful at the box office Brando never felt that it was what he initially intended audiences to see.
+It was finalized by Paramount, and even though it turned out to be quite successful at the box office, Brando never felt that it was what he initially intended audiences to see.

 Even in its current form, however, the film very effectively separates itself from all other westerns from the same era.
 The only notable exception is Nicholas Ray’s Johnny Guitar which exhibits very similar poetic elegance, though one could probably easily argue that its rebellious spirit actually brings it a lot closer to the many experimental films the New Wave directors created in France.

-*Brando’s first choice to direct the film was a very young Stanley Kubrick, but after a series of disagreements over the script he was released.
+*Brando’s first choice to direct the film was a very young Stanley Kubrick, but after a series of disagreements over the script, he was released.
 It is worth mentioning that Neider’s novel was also used by Sam Peckinpah as the foundation for his classic western Pat Garrett and Billy the Kid with Kris Kristofferson and James Coburn.

 One-Eyed Jacks Blu-ray Movie, Video Quality 4.5 of 5